salesforce/base-components-recipes/README.md

 - **Where can I see more examples on how to use Lightning Web Components?**

-  Check out [lwc-recipes](https://github.com/trailheadapps/lwc-recipes/).
-For sample apps using Lightning Web Components, visit https://trailhead.salesforce.com/sample-gallery.
+  For examples on running Lightning Web Components on Salesforce platform, visit [lwc-recipes](https://github.com/trailheadapps/lwc-recipes/).
+For more sample apps using Lightning Web Components, visit https://trailhead.salesforce.com/sample-gallery.
+To experience Lightning Web Components on any platform, visit https://lwc.dev.

 - **How do I create a Lightning Web Component?**